MTalebi/shearBuilding-dynamicAnalysis/README.md

 5. **Visualize** results with interactive **Plotly** plots (mode shapes, time histories).
 6. **Explore** modal properties in a detailed Pandas table.

-This application leverages **Python**’s scientific stack—`numpy`, `scipy`, `sympy`, `pandas`, and more—under the hood to perform robust eigenvalue analysis, matrix exponentials for state-space discretization, and dynamic response computations.

 ---

 ## Key Features